 "What's going on over in America - that's what prompted it," Mike replies matter of factly.
 "You look at the Billboard Charts and all those guys - it's just all the rappers."Duke:

-"The Top Ten songs in the charts use other people's riffs."A slight exaggeration methinks, but Vanilla Ice would be a good example of that.
+"The Top Ten songs in the charts use other people's riffs."A slight exaggeration methinks, but VANILLA ICE would be a good example of that.

 "He's the main example," opines Mike.
 "He's coming on TV and saying, 'Well my riff isn't like their riff.
 It goes doo doo dee der instead of doo doo doo dee den."What's the fuckin' difference!?